osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/server-information-tab.md

 <!-- Customized for FactoryTalk.
 Added Windows Authentication xrefs. -->

 The **Server Information** tab is where you configure the PI Data server and PI Asset server that you intend to use with the interface instance.
-The interface can generate either batches in the PI Batch Database or event frames in the PI Asset Framework.
+The interface can generate either batches in the PI Batch Database or event frames in PI Asset Framework.

 ## PI Data server (/HOST) settings

-The PI Data server specified under PI Data server specifies the server to which the interface sends batch data. _Host_ is the IP address or fully-qualified domain name of the PI Data server.
-If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [About PI-SDK utility](https://livelibrary.osisoft.com/LiveLibrary/content/en/server-v5/GUID-92B81C3E-8C8C-4670-AFFE-033F45A9DB5C).
+The PI Data server specified under PI Data server specifies the server to which the interface sends batch data. _Host_ is the IP address or fully qualified domain name of the PI Data server.
+If the server that you want to use is not listed in the drop-down menu, add it to the known servers table using the [About PI-SDK utility](https://livelibrary.osisoft.com/LiveLibrary/content/en/server-v5/GUID-92B81C3E-8C8C-4670-AFFE-033F45A9DB5C). <!-- TU: Hmm, this directs to PI Server 2015.
+Can the latest version from the portal be used? -->

 If you are using a PI Data Archive version prior to 3.4.380.36, select **Use explicit log** in to specify a **PI user name** and **PI password**.